shivanip2419/clinical-codes-finder/README.md

 ## Notes

-- The graph has nodes for intent -> plan -> tool calls -> sanitize -> summary.
+- The graph has nodes for intent -> plan -> tool calls -> refine -> sanitize -> summary.
 - If no OpenAI key is present, summarization falls back to a deterministic text summary.
-- Ranking is a starter heuristic and can be improved for better relevance.
+- Ranking includes advanced query expansion and phrase boosting for higher relevance.
 - Chatbot-style UI is available at `/`.
 - Query normalization includes generalized typo handling with a controlled vocabulary.
 - Potential PII/PHI in result text is masked before summarization/output.